meetric1/gmod_shader_guide/README.md

 # [Example 11] - IMeshes

-I think its time we should move into IMeshes, which is a form of procedural geometry.
+I think its time we should move into IMeshes, which are a form of procedural geometry.

 In case you don't know already, a [mesh](https://en.wikipedia.org/wiki/Polygon_mesh) is a bunch of vertices and indices that define the triangles in a model.